- Where are you located?

 When will I be able to choose a puppy? back to top

 Puppy allocation is done at 8 weeks old and is done once temperament testing and puppy personality has emerged.
 We consider it as well as the physical appearance of the dog you desire.
-You will choose three puppies you’re willing to accept and through that and the temperament assessments we allocate a puppy to you.
+You will choose four puppies you’re willing to accept and through that, the temperament assessment results and your completed personality questionnaire we allocate a puppy to you.
+Obviously we won’t make you take a puppy you don’t want but we also won’t place a puppy with you that we don’t feel is a good fit.

 What do I need to do to get ready for my new puppy? back to top